fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 Now, for example, a person added via Apollo Studio Explorer is rendered immediately in the application view.

 However, there is a small problem with the solution.
-When a new person is added through the application’s form, the added person ends up in the cache twice, because both the _useSubscription_ hook and the _PersonForm_ component add the new person to the cache.
+When a new person is added through the application’s form, the added person ends up in the cache twice, because both the <code>useSubscription</code> hook and the <code>PersonForm</code> component add the new person to the cache.
 As a result, the added person is rendered on the screen twice.

 One possible solution would be to update the cache only in the <i>useSubscription</i> hook.
 However, this is not recommended.
 As a good practice, the user should see the changes they make in the application immediately.
 The cache update performed by the subscription may happen with a delay and cannot be fully relied upon.
-Therefore, we will stick with a solution where the cache is updated both in the _useSubscription_ hook and in the _PersonForm_ component.
+Therefore, we will stick with a solution where the cache is updated both in the <code>useSubscription</code> hook and in the <code>PersonForm</code> component.

 Let’s solve the problem by ensuring that a person is added to the cache only if they haven’t already been added there.
 At the same time, we’ll extract the cache update operation into its own helper function in the <i>utils/apolloCache.js</i> file: